Active-Animals/Website/docs/index.md

 ## Labels

 The ontology hosts a plethora of labels, synonyms, definitions, and other provenance or explanatory information.
 Most users will not come here to look at the detailed ontology though.
-They will want to search out labels to apply to behaviours they have observed and recorded, perhaps as photos, videos, or recordings.
+They will want to search a more simple catalogue for labels to apply to behaviours they have observed and recorded, perhaps as photos, videos, or recordings.

-This function is not yet finalised for general users. if however, you wish to stress-test the ontology's labels against your observations, feel free to contact the manager to see if there is room for you to have access to the ontology directly.
+This function is not yet finalised for general users. if however, you wish to stress-test the ontology's labels against your observations, feel free to contact the manager to see if you can have access to the ontology directly.
 Check out the INTRODUCTION section: [Can I contribute?](/ontologyindex#can-i-contribute)

+## Repositories

+### Active Animals at iNaturalist

+The [Active Animals (AA)](https://www.inaturalist.org/projects/active-animals-aa) project at iNaturalist is a way for animal behavioural records to be aggregated systematically there.
+Still in its Alpha phase, it can be viewed by anyone, but new membership is limited to stress-testers (see [Labels](#labels)).